BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 In a great work of art there's always a *strife* between transparent intelligibility (*world*) and opaque unintelligibility (*earth*).
 In that sense, earth is like the breakdown of equipment: The equipment withdraws from us (*ready-to-hand*) but it introduces itself as *present-at-hand* if it breaks or is missing.
 But, unlike a breakdown of a tool, earth is *unfixable*.

+>The artwork 'holds its ground'---it is there as itself, resisting instrumental thinking.

 Furthermore, it is only through the transparency of the world that earth can strike us as unintelligible, perplexing and mysterious.
 The happening of truth in the work of art and the Being of the work of art is essentially the instigation of the *strife* between world and earth.
 A great work of art intensifies this *strife* while establishing it.